nelinory/myForecast/README.md

 > **Note:**<br/>
-> WeatherUnderground discounted free API accounts as of 03/01/2019.
-Investigation of a replacement for WeatherUnderground API is in progress.
+> WeatherUnderground discontinued free API accounts as of 03/01/2019.
+Working on replacement using DarkSky API.

 ## What is myForecast?
 myForecast is a free Windows Media Center weather application.
 Its use is governed by MIT License.